Sam Kee Building: Dispute with Vancouver City Council

 Local historians have described the Sam Kee Building as a "spite house", a building constructed or modified to anger neighbours or other stakeholders.
 The municipal government previously charged the building's owner – the Sam Kee Company and later Jack Chow Insurance – annual encroachment fees for the airspace used by the protruding windows and the under-street area used by the basement.

 In November 1996, Vancouver City Council voted to retroactively reduce the encroachment fees, but Jack Chow Insurance responded by refusing to pay the fees and applied for them to be waived altogether.
 In support of their application, the company cited the building's heritage value and status as a tourist attraction and Guinness World Record holder.
-City council voted to waive the CA$2,500 fee for the basement in November 1998 and the CA$260 fee for the windows in December.
+City council voted to waive the fee for the basement in November 1998 and the CA$260 fee for the windows in December.
 Rod Chow, son of Jack Chow, described the latter decision as "the moral support of [city] council" being given to the building and the hopeful end of an "85-year feud".
 Before their final vote on the matter, city council acknowledged the main argument against the waiver, that because Jack Chow Insurance was "us[ing] the encroachment space to generate revenue", a waiver would therefore be against "the principles of equity amongst similar uses ... for commercial activities on city property".